How cortisone injections can help

-Cortisone is a hormone that’s released into the bloodstream by the adrenal gland during periods of stress – preparing the body for fight or flight.
+Cortisone is a hormone that’s released into your bloodstream by the adrenal gland during periods of stress.
+It prepares your body for fight or flight.

 Consultation fee (new patients): £180–£230